SiliconLabs/wiseconnect/examples/si91x_soc/peripheral/sl_si91x_usart_sync_master/readme.md

 ## About Example Code

-- \ref usart_example.c this example code demonstates how to configure the USART to send and receive data.
+- \ref usart_example.c this example code demonstrates how to configure the USART to send and receive data.
-- In this example, first USART get initialized if it's not initialized already with clock and dma configurations if dma is enalbed using \ref sl_si91x_usart_init
+- In this example, first USART get initialized if it's not initialized already with clock and dma configurations if dma is enabled using \ref sl_si91x_usart_init
-- After USART initialization, the UART power mode is set using \ref sl_si91x_usart_set_power_mode() and then USART configured with the default configurations from UC along with the USART transmit and receive lines using \ref sl_si91x_usart_set_configuration()
+- After USART initialization, the USART power mode is set using \ref sl_si91x_usart_set_power_mode() and then USART configured with the default configurations from UC along with the USART transmit and receive lines using \ref sl_si91x_usart_set_configuration()
-- Then register's user event callback for send and recevie complete notification are set using
+- Then register's user event callback for send and receive complete notification are set using
   \ref sl_si91x_usart_register_event_callback()
 - After setting the user event callback, the data send and receive can happen through \ref sl_si91x_usart_transfer_data()
 - Once the receive data event is triggered, both transmit and receive buffer data is compared to confirm if the received data is